 Muscle Strain

-Muscle strain physiotherapy may help reduce pain, restore strength, and guide a safer return to sport or work.
-A muscle strain, sometimes called a pulled muscle or muscle tear, usually happens when a muscle faces more load, speed, or stretch than it can manage.
-Common examples include hamstring strain, thigh strain, calf strain or tear, groin strain, and pulled back muscle.
+Muscle strain physiotherapy may help reduce pain, restore strength, and guide a safer return to sport, training, or work.
+A muscle strain, also called a pulled muscle or muscle tear, occurs when muscle fibres face more load, speed, or stretch than they can tolerate.

 Quick summary: